 Teacher remuneration and career progression

 Collaboration between ministries of education, ministries of public works and transport, and local government is especially important, as poor infrastructure in the community limits teachers’ ability to carry out their duties.
 Special attention needs to be given to providing reliable transportation and functioning roads to improve teacher school attendance and discourage lateness.
 Ensuring decent housing conditions for teachers is also key for staffing schools in areas where housing options are limited or rental costs too high.
-Working in collaboration with parents and local communities on reinforcing school infrastructure (e.g. by replacing iron-sheet roofs) could help to reduce weather-induced classroom absenteeism and increase time on task.
+Working in collaboration with parents and local communities on reinforcing school infrastructure (e.g. by replacing iron-sheet roofs) could help to reduce weather-induced classroom absences and increase time on task.
+Adapting school calendars to more localized climatic conditions is another solution to reduce weather-related absences and reduction of time on task.

 Working in partnership with ministries of health is crucial for addressing inadequate health care and prevention programmes that affect teacher time on task.
 While malaria and HIV/AIDS are common causes of poor health among teachers in this study, their occurrence varies across districts and schools and therefore they require a needs-based approach.
 This involves working with development partners on establishing or scaling up school-based health programmes that are locally owned and incorporate some form of community involvement (to ensure sustainability).
 In areas affected by conflict, education and health ministries could work together to provide counselling services to teachers.